dojoengine/dojo/README.md

     // Register a component or system.
 The returned
     // hash is used to uniquely identify the component or
     // system in the world.
 All components and systems
-    // within a world are deteriministically addressed
+    // within a world are deterministically addressed
     // relative to the world.
     // @TODO: Figure out how to propagate calldata with Cairo 1.0. fn register(id: felt, class_hash: felt) -> felt;